+In this paper, we propose Dino U-Net, which integrates the DINOv3 foundation model with a dual-branch adapter and a novel FAPM to leverage high-fidelity dense features from large-scale pre-training.
+Dino U-Net’s superior performance stems from leveraging DINOv3’s self-supervised representations and the FAPM’s high-fidelity projection, which provide a more robust semantic inductive bias than contour-biased models.
+The scaling success from small version to 7B variants further confirms that medical segmentation significantly benefits from the massive representational power of billion-parameter foundation models.
+Despite these strengths, the current framework is limited to 2D tasks, necessitating future extension to 3D volumetric data.
+Additionally, while the frozen backbone ensures parameter efficiency, the inference overhead of the 7B model remains high, suggesting future research into knowledge distillation to develop more compact yet powerful models.

-In this paper, we presented Dino U-Net, a new architecture that successfully integrates the DINOv3 foundation model as a powerful encoder for medical image segmentation.
-Our method employs a specialized adapter and a novel fidelity-aware projection module to effectively harness the high-fidelity dense features learned from large-scale, general-domain data.
-Through comprehensive experiments on seven public datasets, we demonstrated that our approach significantly outperforms existing state-of-the-art models, showcasing its strong performance and generalization capabilities across different medical imaging modalities.
-Our work confirms the hypothesis that the rich, dense-pretrained representations from the latest generation of self-supervised foundation models can provide a more effective inductive bias for medical segmentation than training specialized models from scratch.
-Future work will focus on extending this 2D framework to 3D volumetric segmentation tasks.
+Extensive experiments on seven public datasets confirm that our method significantly outperforms state-of-the-art models across various imaging modalities.
+This study demonstrates that the rich, pre-trained representations from next-generation self-supervised models provide a superior inductive bias for medical segmentation.
+Future work will focus on extending this framework to 3D volumetric segmentation tasks.